 I ran large sections of the course on the sand paths rather than the hard bicycle paths.
 Running on soft surface reduces the risk of many common running injuries; also, to my experience soft surface is faster than hard surface on very long distances.

-Here are the cumulative distances run at a number of points along the course, in kilometer.
+Here are the cumulative distances run at a number of points along the course, in kilometres.
 These have been measured on maps and may not be perfectly accurate.
 In 2015, an online remeasurement of the actually run part was undertaken.

 Time run at a few points on the course: